HoverBaum/talk-testing-during-development/readme.md

 In this talk we explore some experiences on how a high level of automation in testing can benefit the development workflow and look at how to use Cypress to automate end-to-end tests of websites.

-You can check out the hosted version of the slides at: https://testing-during-development.netlify.com/
+You can check out the hosted version of the slides at: [testing-webapps.talks.hoverbaum.net](https://testing-webapps.talks.hoverbaum.net/)

 ## This deck

-This deck is based on [mdx-deck](https://github.com/jxnblk/mdx-deck) and you can find the slides in `index.mdx`.
+This deck is based on [mdx-deck](https://github.com/jxnblk/mdx-deck) and you can find the slides in top level `.mdx` files.
+They are united into a single presentation through `index.js`.

 Around that we use custom themes and a couple of components.